ai-solution-eng/frameworks/comfyui/ReadMe.md

 ## Custom Docker Image

 The repository includes a custom Docker image build process for ComfyUI.
+This image originally comes from this [ComfyUI Docker Stack GitHub repository](https://github.com/Kaouthia/ComfyUI-Docker/tree/main).

 The Docker image contains several modifications compared to the default ComfyUI installation: